amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

+•	**Weiss, A.**, Kochman, Y. and Wornell, G. W., “Extremum Encoding for Joint Baseband Signal Compression and Time-Delay Estimation for Distributed Systems”, to appear in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, April 2025. [arXiv](https://arxiv.org/pdf/2412.18334)

+•	**Weiss, A.**, “Achieving Robustness in Blind Modulo Analog-to-Digital Conversion”, to appear in _Proc. of IEEE Int.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, April 2025. [arXiv](https://arxiv.org/pdf/2412.18312)

 •	**Weiss, A.**, Kochman, Y. and Wornell, G. W., “[A Joint Data Compression and Time-Delay Estimation Method for Distributed Systems via Extremum Encoding](https://ieeexplore.ieee.org/abstract/document/10446180)”, in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 9366--9370, April 2024. [arXiv](https://arxiv.org/pdf/2404.09244.pdf)\
 **Erratum:** Although Theorem 1 is correct, the proof of Theorem 1 was incorrect.
 A correct proof is given {{% staticref "files/Correction_to_Proof_of_ICASSP_24_Paper.pdf" "newtab" %}}here{{% /staticref %}}.